KRShanto/SMedia/README.md

-# SMedia
+# Sedia

-SMedia is a simple social media app built with Next.js and MongoDB.
+Sedia is a simple social media app built with Next.js and MongoDB.